Garmin Force is a relatively new trolling motor, released in August 2019.

-Garmin specializes in GPS technology and makes high-quality marine electronics.
+The company specializes in GPS and high-quality marine electronics.
 However, it doesn’t mean that all their products are perfect.

 There have been reports of problems with Garmin Force, mostly related to inaccurate anchor lock, disconnecting foot pedal, software update issues and some design flaws.

 In this article, we discuss the most common problems associated with the Force.